Disentangling the Faraday rotation sky: The models

 As discussed in Sect. \ref{sec:observables}, observational errors of pulsar DMs are generally small and well understood.
 The biggest systematic effect of $\DM{P}$ as a tracer of $\DM{gal}$ comes from the fact that most pulsars lie within the Milky Way, i.e. we trace only a limited part of the respective $\Len{gal}$.
 In order to model this effect, we introduce an explicit model for the pulsar DM.
 This is necessary, as we have no good statistical measure to estimate the Galactic contribution similarly as for the extragalactic Faraday data, which relied on all-sky correlations.

 A very simple model for the pulsar DM can be constructed by introducing a factor $w_\mathrm{P}$ for each pulsar,

 where $w_\mathrm{P} \leftarrow \mathcal{U}\left(0, 1\right)$, i.e. assuming a uniform prior on the relative position of the pulsar along the LoS, if measured in DM units.
 This model does not make any a priori assumptions on the geometry of the Milky Way, which implies that we put equal likelihood on a pulsar tracing any percentage of the LoS, irrespective of their angular position on the sky.
 This model has the advantage of being almost entirely data-driven, i.e. it does not require an explicit three-dimensional model of the Milky Way.
-One should note at this point, that an implicit assumption of Eq. \eqref{eq:pulsar_dm} is that the pulsars are tracing a significant portion of the LoS, as the uniform weighting favors a $\DM{P}$ in the order of the respective $\DM{gal}$ on the sky.
+One should note at this point, that an implicit assumption of Eq. \eqref{eq:pulsar_dm} is that the pulsars are tracing a significant portion of the LoS, as the uniform weighting disfavors a $\DM{P}$ orders of magnitudes smaller than the respective $\DM{gal}$ on the sky.
 Nonetheless, this model still leaves room for some degeneracy, as it might still be possible to consistently decrease $w_\mathrm{P}$ for the pulsars and increase the $\DM{gal}$ and still explain the data with the same explanatory power.
 Hence, if constrained with pulsar data alone, the model can only provide a lower limit on $\DM{gal}$ and offset inconsistencies when explaining pulsars with different DMs along the same LoS.
-We furthermore do not cover any selection effects, i.e. if certain parts of the Milky Way are under- or not sampled by pulsars, this will lead to systematic effects in our results.
-Accounting for them in terms of a better informed prior on their relative distance would increase the accuracy of our result, but is left to future work.
+We furthermore do not cover any selection effects, i.e. if certain parts of the Milky Way are not sampled by pulsars, this will lead to systematic effects in our results.
+We note that a viable alternative might be to use an existing 3D electron model to construct this prior, but this would lead to the problem to quantify the uncertainty on the DM predicted by these models.
+In the specific case of the most recent \citet{2017Yao} electron model (henceforth abbreviated YMW), \citet{2021Ocker} have indicated that the model uncertainties are widely not understood, we have hence opted for our simpler uniform model.
+Constructing a better informed prior on the relative pulsar DM and distances would increase the accuracy of our result, but is left to future work.